gdonados/Verge-ASPNET-Review/README.md

 Posting a new specific asset such as a drone requires **form data** containing all relevant model information.
 No primary key needs to be provided.
 Each model is inherited by a _form model_, which implements organization information, to properly create a new asset entry.
 Due to this, an organization id must also be provided in the form data to properly assign.

+## Instructions
+Update default connection string as needed in `appsettings.json` and `launchsettings.json` to proper localhost ports.
+Execution should default to running the swagger UI to test the defined models and controllers.